KavinsProjects/-bin-bash-thamizh/README.md

 # Software Installation Guide for Ubuntu

-This guide provides steps to install Google Chrome and Visual Studio Code on Ubuntu.
+This guide provides steps to install the software on Ubuntu.

 ---